SciML4StructEng/Repository/index.md

 ## <a name="Background"></a>Background and Motivation

 The SciML4StructEng_Repository is a collection of databases from civil structural engineering to be used by the scientific machine learning community for the empirical analysis of machine and deep learning algorithms.
 The archive was created in 2022 by M.Sc.
 Andreas Müller, M.Sc.
-Sophia Kuhn and Dr. Michael Kraus at ETH Zurich.
+Sophia Kuhn and Dr. Michael A. Kraus at ETH Zurich.

 Many people deserve thanks for making the repository a success.
 Foremost among them are the donors and creators of the databases and data generators.